Developer Guide

 Show below is an activity diagram of how a tutorial group is added.

 However, the main difference comes with the ability to enroll a student in a tutorial group.
-In TutorialGroup
+In TutorialGroup, we had to

 use a list of students to represent the students enrolled in this tutorial group.